SalmanDeveloperz/website/README.md

 - **Styled Components**

 ## Getting Started
-To set up the portfolio locally, follow these steps:
+To set up the portfolio locally, follow all these steps:-

 ### Prerequisites
 - Install Node.js